Gowerlabs/lumomat/README.md

 ## Nodes

-The `nodes` array contains information about each node that formed the system, incuding their sources and detectors.
-For example, the eigth entry:
+The `nodes` array contains information about each node that formed the system, including their sources and detectors.
+For example, the eighth entry:

 ```
 >> node_idx = 8;